ArneBachmann/sos/README.md

 ## Release management ##
-- Run `python3 setup.py build` to test the code and increment the version number
+- Run `export BUILD=true && python3 setup.py build` to test the code and increment the version number
 - Run `git add`, `git commit` and `git push` and let Travis CI run the tests for different target platforms.
 If there were no problems, continue:
-- Run `python3 setup.py sdist` to package the module with previously generated version info
+- Run `export BUILD=true && python3 setup.py sdist` to package the module with previously generated version info
 - Run `twine upload dist/*.tar.gz` to upload the module to PyPI.